 Comparing the sound transmission loss at different frequencies

-Impact noise (footsteps and dropped objects) will also sound boomier in wood buildings, which some people find more annoying than the higher-pitched noise created by impact in concrete buildings.
+Footsteps and dropped objects tend to sound “boomier” in wood buildings due to structure-borne transmission.
+Some people find this more bothersome than the higher-pitched impact noise typical in concrete buildings.

 Chart comparing sound transmission loss (TL) at different frequencies.